-The two classes of models have been contrasted by \cite{zhu2003statistical, guo2003modeling, teh2003energy, wu2004information, Ng2011}. \cite{zhu2003statistical, guo2003modeling} called the two classes of models the descriptive models and the generative models respectively.
-Both classes of models can benefit from the high capacity of the multi-layer ConvNets. (a) In the exponential family models or the energy-based models, the feature statistics or the energy function can be defined by a bottom-up ConvNet that maps the signal to the features \citep{Ng2011, Dai2015ICLR, LuZhuWu2016, XieLuICML}, and the energy function is usually the sum or a linear combination of the features at the top layer.
-We call the resulting model a descriptive network or a descriptor net following \cite{zhu2003statistical}, because it is built on descriptive feature statistics. (b) In the latent variable models or the directed graphical models, the transformation from the latent factors to the signal can be defined by a top-down ConvNet \citep{zeiler2013visualizing, Alexey2015}, which maps the latent factors to the signal.
-We call the resulting model a generative network or generator net following \cite{goodfellow2014generative}, who proposed such a model in their work on the generative adversarial networks (GAN).
+The two classes of models have been contrasted by \cite{zhu2003statistical, guo2003modeling, teh2003energy, wu2004information, Ng2011}.
+Both classes of models can benefit from the high capacity of the ConvNets. (a) In the energy-based model, the energy function can be defined by a bottom-up ConvNet that maps the image to the energy \cite{Ng2011, Dai2015ICLR, LuZhuWu2016, XieLuICML, Tu2017}, and the energy function is usually the sum or a linear combination of the features at the top layer.
+For ease of reference, we call the resulting model a descriptor network following \cite{zhu2003statistical}, because it is built on descriptive feature statistics. (b) In the latent variable model or the directed graphical model, the transformation from the latent factors to the image can be defined by a top-down ConvNet \cite{zeiler2013visualizing, Alexey2015}, which maps the latent factors to the image.
+We call the resulting model a generator network following \cite{goodfellow2014generative}.

-In this article, we assume that the two nets have separate structures and parameters.
-What we shall do is to fuse the maximum likelihood training algorithms of these two nets.
-Although each training algorithm can stand on its own, their fusion is both beneficial and natural, in particular, the fusion fuels the Markov chain Monte Carlo (MCMC) for sampling the descriptor net, and turns the training of the generator net from unsupervised learning into supervised learning.
-This fusion leads to a cooperative training algorithm that interweaves the steps of the two algorithms seamlessly.
-We call the resulting algorithm the CoopNets algorithm, and we show that it can train both nets simultaneously.